-The Orwell Youth Prize uses the writing of George Orwell as a starting point to inspire you to write about your own ideas and experiences.
+The Orwell Youth Prize uses the writing of George Orwell to inspire you to write about your own ideas and experiences.
+It’s open to everyone at secondary school or college in the UK, or on a UK curriculum.

 WHO CAN ENTER?

-This year, we are opening the Prize to all secondary school students, including Year 7s.
-The Prize is open to anyone in years 7-13 (or equivalent) who is at school or college in the United Kingdom (or studying from a British Curriculum abroad – see our Terms and Conditions for details).
-You don’t need to have participated in an Orwell Youth Prize workshop or event to enter.
-Your entry must be your own work, but you can work individually or with a friend.
+The Prize is open to all secondary school students in years 7-13 (or equivalent) at school or college in the United Kingdom (or studying from a British Curriculum abroad – see our Terms and Conditions for details).

 WHAT SHOULD I WRITE?

-Entering the Prize is an opportunity to think about the impact of different kinds of writing.
-As long as you have engaged with the theme in some way in your piece, you can write in any form you like!
+As long as you have engaged with the theme in some way in your piece, you can write in any form you like.
 Journalism, essays, short stories, reviews, letters, blog posts, poems, plays and even video game design concepts are all welcome.

 Orwell himself wrote in a huge variety of forms, from novels to non-fiction books, essays and journalism, depending on what he had to say.
 Our resources offer some suggestions on how to choose the form that works best for your entry.